aryansbtloe/com.aryansbtloe.privacy.drummer.piano.ios/index.md

-Musically - Drum and Piano
+Drums n Piano
  Terms of Service

 1. Terms

 By accessing our app,
-Musically - Drum and Piano
+Drums n Piano
 , you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing
-Musically - Drum and Piano
+Drums n Piano
 .
 The materials contained in
-Musically - Drum and Piano
+Drums n Piano
  are protected by applicable copyright and trademark law.